Carolina Marín

-Carolina María Marín Martín (born 15 June 1993) is a Spanish professional badminton player.
-She is an Olympic Champion, three-time World Champion, six-time European Champion, and the former World's No. 1 in BWF rankings for the women's singles discipline, holding the World No. 1 title for 66 weeks.
-Widely regarded as one of the greatest female athletes in women's singles badminton, she holds the distinction of having won a medal in almost every BWF tournament, along with the consecutive golds at the World Championships, and the European Championships.She is also known for her very vocal celebration after each point.
+Carolina María Marín Martín (born 15 June 1993) is a Spanish badminton player.
+She is an Olympic Champion, three-time World Champion, eight-time European Champion, and former World No. 1 in women's singles.
+Widely regarded as one of the greatest female badminton players in the world, her accolades include winning the Olympic gold medal in women's singles at the 2016 Rio Olympics, thereby becoming the only non-Asian female player to win a badminton gold medal at the Olympics, the World Championships in 2014, 2015, and 2018, and being ranked consistent World No. 1 for a record total of 66 weeks.
+Marín is the only player in history to win at least seven gold medals in a single discipline of any continental championship (individual events), having won every European Championships title since 2014, and a European Games title in 2023.

-She has become the World Champion in the women's singles three times, winning in 2014, 2015, and 2018, thereby becoming the first-ever female badminton athlete to have achieved this feat.
-She has also consecutively won the European Championships title six times, in 2014, 2016, 2017, 2018, 2021 and 2022.
-She won the Olympics gold medal in women's singles at the 2016 Rio Olympics.

 Marín was appointed as the brand ambassador of football major LaLiga and Meliá Hotels International for its promotion in other countries.
+In 2024, Marín was awarded the Princess of Asturias Award for her contribution in Sports.

+Early life

+Marín was a keen flamenco dancer in her childhood.
+After a friend introduced her to badminton, she fell in love with the sport and decided to stop dancing and play badminton wholeheartedly.
+At the age of eight, she started playing badminton at the IES La Orden in Huelva.
+She had to leave her hometown and her family at a very young age to travel all the way to Madrid for training at the National Centre.

 Career

-Carolina Marín in her earlier childhood was a keen Flamenco dancer.
-She learned of badminton when a friend introduced her to the sport.
-She fell in love with the sport, and decided to stop dancing and play badminton wholeheartedly.
-At the age of eight, she started playing badminton at the IES La Orden in Huelva.
-She says she had to leave her hometown and her family at a very young age to travel all the way to Madrid for training at National Centre.

-2009–2011: First international title and European Junior Champions
+2009–2012: First international title and European Junior Champions

 In 2009, she became the first Spanish badminton player to win a silver medal first, at the European Junior Championships, and also in the same year, won the gold medal at the European U-17 Junior Championships.
 She won her first major title at the Irish International tournament coming through the qualification stage and beating the Dutch player Rachel Van Cutsen in the final in the rubber game.

 In 2011, she alongside her teammate, Beatriz Corrales, made history for the Spanish badminton, after placing two representatives of Spain in the final at the continental European Junior Championships held in Vantaa, Finland, and Marín grabbed the gold medal.
 She also competed at the World Junior Championships in Taipei, reaching the semi-finals, but lost to Elisabeth Purwaningtyas of Indonesia and settled for the bronze medal.